IwalkInSilence/Cinema_project/README.md

 #Stand-up ticket shop
-Implementation of an online store with default functionality written in Java.
+Implementation of an online store to bye tickets for Football matches with default functionality written in Java.

 ##Structure